nasa/pvslib/algebra/README.md

 ![dependency graph](./algebra.svg "Dependency Graph")

 # References
+* T. A. de Lima, A. L. Galdino, B. B. de Oliveira Ribeiro, and	M. Ayala-Rincón. *A Formalization of the General Theory of Quaternions.* In Proceedings of 15th International Conference on Interactive Theorem Proving (ITP 2024) [doi](https://doi.org/10.4230/LIPIcs.ITP.2024.11), 2024.

 * M. Ayala-Rincón, T. A. de Lima, A. Borges Avelar, A. L. Galdino. *Formalization of Algebraic Theorems in PVS.* In Proceedings of 24th International Conference on Logic for Programming, Artificial Intelligence and Reasoning LPAR, EPiC Series in Computing, vol. 94:1-10  [doi](https://doi.org/10.29007/7jbv),  2023.

 * T. A. de Lima, A. L. Galdino, A. Borges Avelar, and	M. Ayala-Rincón. *Formalization of Ring Theory in PVS - Isomorphism Theorems,	Principal, Prime and Maximal Ideals,Chinese	Remainder Theorem.
 Journal of Automated Reasoning,  [doi](https://doi.org/10.1007/s10817-021-09593-0),  2021.